-Prerequisite: Child Development, Child Psychology & Instructor approval Recommended: Careers with Children LBCC Credit Available (6+ credits)
+Prerequisite: Child Development, Child Psychology &

+Instructor approval LBCC Credit Available

 These courses are designed for students who would like to pursue Education as a career.
 Students will have an active placement as a cadet teacher or intern in the community from preschool to high school.
 Students must pass a background check and have a current Food Handler's Certification.